cr/RPNCalculator/README.md

 * Fractional remainders below display precision result will be omitted on display, but not in calculation.
 Eg., the result of *1 + 1E-20* is shown as *1*, but subtract *1* from the result to get *1E-20* again.
 * Firefox Mobile on Android shows a white box on the *DEL* key, because the default font lacks the ⌫ symbol.

-Please provide feedback on github's ticket system.
-It will let me know about bugs, and about the features you miss the most.
+Please provide feedback through github's ticket system.
+It will let me know about bugs, and also about the features you miss the most.

 I hope you enjoy this app.